 After several decades of employment decline, manufacturing is back on the rise in the United States, and nowhere is that more apparent than in the Lehigh Valley.
 The region’s economic assets are well-suited for this expanding industry, which is growing at a much faster rate in the Lehigh Valley than in the rest of Pennsylvania and much of the country.

-The Lehigh Valley’s manufacturing sector grew by 4.1 percent from 2013 to 2014, and ranks 64th out of 381 metropolitan markets in the country.
+Lehigh Valley’s manufacturing sector grew by $480 million 2017 to 2018, and ranks 64th out of 381 metropolitan markets in the country.

 An economic analysis by the Atlanta-based Garner Economics identified high performance manufacturing as a target sector for the Lehigh Valley based on these factors, among others: